Toggle menu

 The West Lothian Community Safety Partnership is made up of public organisations including the Scottish Fire and Rescue Service (SFRS), Police Scotland, West Lothian Council and voluntary organisations.

-Together, with the support from members of the public, they are promoting safety and responsibility this bonfire period and reminding West Lothian communities what they should do should they encounter any suspicious activity.
+With the support from members of the public, they are promoting safety and responsibility this bonfire period and reminding West Lothian communities what they should do should they encounter any suspicious activity:

 If you encounter an unregistered bonfire that is already alight please contact the SFRS on 999

-Illegal or any other suspicious activity can be reported to Police Scotland by calling 101, or in an emergency call 999.
+Any illegal or other suspicious activity can be reported to Police Scotland by calling 101, or for issues of a non-serious nature use their Contact Us form, or in an emergency call 999.

 Alternatively, you can contact Crimestoppers on 0800 555111.

-This Bonfire Night make sure you know the law and rules around the use of fireworks, which are in place to reduce incidents and injury:
+This Bonfire / Firework Season make sure you know the law and rules around the use of fireworks, which are in place to reduce incidents and injury:

 Trading Standards provides information on the Sale and Storage of Fireworks.
 You can make a report to Trading Standards anonymously if you have concerns about fireworks or bonfire material.

-The Firework Events that have been approved for this year are:
+Licensed Firework Events have not yet been approved for 2025